Brain Aging – Is There Such A Thing As The Fountain of Youth?

 In a nutshell, we can find the following changes as the brain ages:

-Blood flow decreases: In certain parts of the brain, cerebral blood flow and oxygen consumption change as we age.
+In certain parts of the brain, cerebral blood flow and oxygen consumption change as we age.
 Motor and sensory areas are spared, but association areas, the prefrontal cortex, and other essential brain areas reduce their blood flow.
-By doing so, these brain areas are susceptible to neurodegeneration, causing progressive cognitive changes (2).
+By doing so, these brain areas are susceptible to increased brain aging, causing progressive cognitive changes (2).

 Is brain aging permanent?